craigwallaceccua/jquerysmallassignment/assignment1/ass1.markdown

 ## Part 4

-Implement `deleteAction(`.
-Delete any selected elements with a fading effect.
+Implement `deleteAction(`. *After asking for confirmation from the user*, delete any selected elements with a fading effect.
 If no elements are selected, berate the user for being stupid.